thingsboard/thingsboard.github.io/docs/iot-gateway/sigfox-iot-data-visualization.md

 ![image](/images/gateway/sigfox/devices.png)
 {: refdef}

-You are able to open particular device and check that telemetry values arrived successfully.
+You are able to open a particular device and check that telemetry values arrived successfully.

 #### Step 6.
 Provision Sigfox dashboard

 Download the dashboard file using this [**link**](/docs/samples/sigfox/sigfox_dashboard.json).
 Use import/export [**instructions**](/docs/user-guide/ui/dashboards/#dashboard-importexport) to import the dashboard to your Thingsboard instance.

-**NOTE:** During import you will need to select device that you want to visualize.
+**NOTE:** During import you will need to select a device that you want to visualize.

 {:refdef: style="text-align: center;"}
 ![image](/images/gateway/sigfox/dashboard-import.png)